LucasMatiasL/LucasMatiasL/README.md

 <br />

-<p>🧑‍💻 I'm Lucas, a highly motivated QA with a deep passion for automation testing, bug finding, and problem solving in the ever-evolving tech world.</p>
+<p align="center">🧑‍💻 I'm Lucas, a highly motivated QA with a deep passion for automation testing, bug finding, and problem solving in the ever-evolving tech world.</p>

 <br />